lipemorais/building-your-first-api-with-django-and-django-rest-framework/docs/index.md

     └── views.py
 ```

-Don't forget to add the app music to your INSTALLED_APPS in your `settings.py`
+Don't forget to check the app music to your INSTALLED_APPS in your `settings.py`
 ```python
 # first_api/settings.py
 ...